RAHUL-KAD/Machine-Learning/ML End-to-End projects/1. Loan Prediction/README.md

-# Loan Approval Prediction Using Flask web framework and Heroku cloud service.
+# Loan Approval Prediction Using Flask and Heroku

 ## Problem Statement
 About Company